JamesLavin/local_hexdocs/README.md

 ## Possible future features

+* Function for listing all packages with downloaded documentation
+* Function for listing all desired packages without downloaded documentation
 * Option to load only the top-N popular packages from `popular_packages.txt`
 * Handle responses like "Couldn't find docs for package with name cqerl or version 2.1.3"
 * Command for removing documentation of outdated package versions